SaifurRR/Classification-Kaggle-Covid-19-Image-Dataset-/README.md

 -Normal
 -Viral Pneumonia

-These are each a different class that our learning model can output, indicating a multi-class classification problem rather than binary classification.
+These are each different classes that our learning model can output, indicating a multi-class classification problem rather than binary classification.

+### Output:
+- loss: 1.0015
+- categorical_accuracy: 0.5378
+- auc: 0.7116